skienzmatishun/rippreport/content/privacy.md

 The Ripp Report does not use cookies for tracking or advertising purposes.

-We rely on Cloudflare’s Beacon service for minimal analytics, such as website performance and security monitoring.
-For more information about Cloudflare’s data practices, please visit their Privacy Policy.
+We rely on Cloudflare's Beacon service for minimal analytics, such as website performance and security monitoring.
+For more information about Cloudflare's data practices, please visit their Privacy Policy.

 ### 1.2 Embedded Media